tinySSB/tiny-ssb-spec/README.md

 #### 2.3.3 DMX Usage

-When a peer has message N of a feed, it can calculate the expected DMX for message N+1.
+When a peer has message with sequence number S of a feed, it can calculate the expected DMX for message S+1.
 When receiving packets on a broadcast channel (to which many peers may send packets), the peer can quickly check if any packet matches this expected DMX, indicating it's the next message in a feed of interest.
 The second verification step consists in reconstructing the full message (including the shadow headers) and verifying the cryptographic signature.
 This prevents accepting packets that share the same DMX value by chance.

 #### 2.4 Message ID Calculation